BrockDSL/Canada-Topographic-Maps/README.md

 Click on the folder labeled 50k.

-Locate the folder with 030 and click it.
+Locate the folder with "030" and click it.

-Find the folder with m and click it.
+Find the folder with "m" and click it.

-Find the name that has the full map name in it and click on it.
-Example: canmatrix_085j08_tif.zip
-17. This downloads as a zip file.
-The zip file will need to be extracted and saved.
-18. Open the TIF file and the full topographic map of Yellowknife, including the margin information, will display.

-### Etc.
+Rest the cursor over each file to see the filename and make an appropriate selection.
+For example, a filename ending with "prtrdy" will download a print ready PDF.

-**This tutorial is brought to you by the Brock University Digital Scholarship Lab.
-For more information on the DSL check out our website at [www.brocku.ca/library/dsl/](https://brocku.ca/library/dsl/) or you can e-mail us at dsl@brocku.ca.**
+**This tutorial is brought to you by the Brock University Map, Data & GIS Library / Digital Scholarship Lab.
+For more information on the DSL check out our website at [www.brocku.ca/library/dsl/](https://brocku.ca/library/dsl/) or you can e-mail us at maplib@brocku.ca OR dsl@brocku.ca.**

 You can also find us on:
 [Facebook](https://www.facebook.com/Brock-University-Digital-Scholarship-Lab-349407235866792/)